 Functional Elements.
 All vents, downspouts, flashing, electrical conduits, meters, HVAC equipment, service connections, and other functional elements should be treated as integral parts of the architecture, starting at the conceptual building design phase.
 When these elements need to be part of the facade (e.g., downspouts, vents) they should be incorporated into the architecture through detailing or matching colors.
 Meters, utility banks, HVAC equipment, and other exterior service elements should be located out of view from the public.
-Building elevations presented for Planning Board review should show the location and treatment of all functional elements.
+Building elevations which show the location and treatment of all functional elements should be presented for Planning Board review.